What We do

 - REVITALISE the ecosystem, encouraging the return of marine life.

 Since then we have pulled out tonnes of marine waste – all from small brittle plastic pieces to electric scooters and sunken boats, done a pilot project to grow sugar kelp with Seaweed Solutions, and created a competent and inspiring community of fjordcleaners who get out every single week, all year round, in efforts to tackle marine pollution.
 Thanks to Frivannsliv who have donated a lot of freediving gear we manage to stay warm in the water all year round, and with Madgoats as a partner we have kayaks and SUPs to move around, and saunas to warm us back up after cleaning.
+All the trash we find is picked up pro-bono by iSekk.
 If that wasn’t enough, we also get free burgers for our members from Døgnvill after Sunday CleanUPs!

 Picking up marine waste won’t save the climate crisis.
 However, we have given people a way they can contribute, an event they can rely on, and have shown our commitment to clean, no matter the season, no matter the weather.
 The trash we pull out may just be a drop in the ocean, but the ripple effects of that can help create the change we need in society – by bringing what’s out of sight and out of mind, back in sight and back in mind.